 About that time, I heard about the Bullet Journal concept and found myself intrigued.
 I know that writing things down helps me remember (because, of course, I never remembered those bolts).

-When I cataloged the lessons I’ve learned in the last year, I couldn’t help but mention this Bullet Journal experiment:
+When I cataloged the lessons I’ve learned when celebrating my 48th birthday, I couldn’t help but mention this Bullet Journal experiment:

 A modified bullet journal process is keeping me sane.
 Daily recording all the things I desire to do and combining it with all the things I actually do has been eye-opening.
 It’s also been a loving way to reassure myself that I am never behind when I’m having a rough day.